alexiscca/hw3/README.md

 ## What does the -10 do in the second and fourth arguments of the line function, height-10-random(h)?
 Why is it there?
 The -10 sets the grass to be drawn above the brown dirt.

+## What's the point of an object?
+Objects organize variables to keep it in a neat and tidy way.

+## What's an example of a range you might use for the map function?
+map(mouseX, 0, 600, 0, 255);

+## What line of code would give me a random year in the last century?
+random( 1919, 2019);